michaelzhou0723/pthpool/README.md

 </br></br>
 **int pthpool_future_destroy(pthpool_future_t future)**

 Destroy the future object and free resources once it's no longer used.
 It's an error to refer to a destroyed future object.
+Notice that destroying a future object does not prevent a pending task from being executed.
 </br></br>
 **int pthpool_future_finished(pthpool_future_t future)**